Holindauer/C-Compiler/README.md

 # C-Compiler

-This repository implements a compiler for a subset of C written in Haskell.
-C code is compiled into x86-64 assembly code of the NASM specification.
+This repository implements a compiler for a subset of C that was written in Haskell.
+C source code is compiled into x86-64 assembly code of the NASM specification.

-The specific subset of C includes assignments, for loops, while loops, and  conditional statements with some restrictions on syntax.
+At this stage, the specific subset of C includes assignments, for loops, while loops, and  conditional statements with some restrictions on syntax.
 Accepted data types include int, float, char, and double.
 Pointers, arrays, and libraries are not supported.
+Compilation is also limited to a single main function with no additional functions or global variables.

 The purpose of this implementation is thus mostly on the educational side for learning how compilation works under the hood.

 # How to Use